r0hitm/devavatar-archived/src/content/blog/dotfile-management-made-easy-with-gnu-stow.md

 ---
 title: Dotfile Management Made Easy with GNU Stow
-description: Using dotfiles?
-You need a better way to manage and sync them across multiple machines
+description: Dotfiles are configuration files that store your preferences and settings for your development tools, applications and customizations.
+They are very handy when you want to migrate to a new system or restore your old system after a clean installation.
+You can easily apply your dotfiles and get your familiar environment back.
+In this post, I will demonstrate a neat way to manage your dotfiles and use git to track and sync them across different computers.
 pubDatetime: 2023-06-17T00:00:00.000Z
+modDatetime: 2024-01-29T11:19:44.639Z
 tags:
   - tutorial
 ---